Student Update

 Technology & Training

-ITS (Information Technology Services), your technology hub, welcomes you (or welcomes you back) to the Fall 2025 Semester!
+ITS (Information Technology Services), your technology hub, provides resources to enhance your New York Tech experience.
 The ITS Help Desk is here to support your New York Tech IT needs—on and off campus.

 Access tools and support for:

-Welcome back!
-We hope your summer was enjoyable and even better than you expected.
 ITS has lots of great news to share with you about new services and software updates.
-Read the ITS Newsletter for information about new services, software updates, and important changes that impact you:
+Read the ITS Newsletter for information about new services, software updates, and important changes that impact you.

-ITS AI website: Explore how Information Technology Services is transforming campus operations, enhancing academic and research capabilities, and enriching the student experience through the power of artificial intelligence.
+Explore how ITS is transforming campus operations, enhancing academic and research capabilities, and enriching the student experience through the power of artificial intelligence.

 If you’re getting a new phone, uninstalling your MFA app, or resetting your device, update your MFA settings before making any changes.
 This helps prevent a call to the Help Desk and being locked out of your New York Tech Resources, such as email and Canvas.